OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 > Note: Try on a Raspberry Pi 3B+, the client part (running in the browser) is a bit demanding...

 ### For logged data
-See in the `NMEA.multiplexer` project
+See in the `NMEA-multiplexer` project
 - `log.analyzer.sh`
 - `log.shrinker.sh`
 - `log.to.kml.sh`